cemreefe/leetspeak-translator/README.md

-# leetspeak-translator
+# Leetspeak Translator
-A Tampermonkey leetspeak translator
+A Tampermonkey leetspeak translator that translates every website you visit to leetspeak